Using Dimensions organization groups with the API¶

 Use the ‘Copy to my Groups’ command to create a copy of that group in your personal space.

-Go to ‘My Groups’, where you can select ‘Export group definitions’ to download a CSV file containing the groups details including GRID IDs.
+Go to ‘My Groups’, where you can select ‘Export group definitions’ to download a CSV file containing the groups details including organization IDs.

 See below a screenshot of the Dimensions’ groups page.